draggsconnor/BlipKit/manual/instruments.md

 +--------+-----------------+---------+
 {% endhighlight %}

-No attack phase: the sustain phase is repeated right after a note is set.
+**No attack phase**: the sustain phase is repeated right after a note is set.
+The release phase is played when unsetting the note

 {% highlight text %}
 +-----------------+---------+